kofimuad/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Task 15 - Everyone is a proponent of strong encryption
 A script that encodes and decodes text using the rot13 encryption.
 I used tr mostly

+## Task 16 - The eggs of the brood need to be an odd number.
+A script that prints every other line from the input, starting with the first line.